robbiehobby/chrome-umbreon/README.md

-## Chrome Umbreon Extension
+## Chrome Shade Extension

-Change the tone of websites with a customizable overlay.
+Change the brightness and color temperature of websites using a customizable overlay.

 <br>